 On the surface, perhaps, not much.
 All local authorities and independent foster agencies must offer similar criteria.
 But at Safehouses we believe that the quality and the combination of services we provide for young people and their carers is special.

 Safehouses Fostering is in a fairly unique position.
-Having been founded 21 years ago to provide a more family-centred, cohesive and stable environment for children in care – we are still going strong, and the founder, Louise is still head of the team.
+Having been founded in 1997 to provide a more family-centred, cohesive and stable environment for children in care.

 The philosophy behind keeping Safehouses as a small company, is to create a sense of community rather than becoming an institution.
 Children, carer and staff know and support one another.